aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I see money in your future.
-It's not yours though.
+> 🥠 A closed mouth gathers no feet.

-Last update: Mon Sep  1 05:10:48 2025
+Last update: Tue Sep  2 05:10:10 2025

 ### Let's play! 🎮